Dacia Sandero 1.2 16V Mk2

 Factory warranty (3 years / 100,000 km) Expired on all Mk2 1.2 models

-Anti-corrosion warranty (6 years) Expired or expiring on most cars
+Anti-corrosion warranty (6 years, extended to 7 on some cars) Expired on all cars

-All Sandero Mk2 1.2 16V models are now well outside their original 3-year factory warranty.
-The anti-corrosion warranty was extended to 7 years on some affected vehicles following paint quality complaints.
-Check with Dacia whether your specific car qualifies.
+All Sandero Mk2 1.2 16V models are now well outside both their original 3-year factory warranty and the anti-corrosion warranty (which was extended to 7 years on some cars following paint quality complaints).
+Any remaining warranty coverage would depend on individual circumstances and should be verified with Dacia directly.

 ↔ Also consider